 - Neither SEER nor EER is a sufficiently reliable indicator of cooling energy performance (consumption or demand) to meet the needs of California stakeholders.
-In residential applications, system efficiency upgrades will fall short of expected levels 75% to 90% of the time.
+In residential applications, system efficiency upgrades will fall short of expected levels 45% to 98% of the time.
 Non-residential applications are more complex and require substantial additional research, but indications are that an even larger fraction will fall short of expected savings. - Most of the basic assumptions implicit in the SEER rating process were found to be a poor match for typical California applications.
-As a results, the overall error or bias associated with using rated SEER to anticipate seasonal energy efficiency in California residential applications is approximately +20% (in milder climates) to -30% (in warmer climates).
+As a results, the overall error or bias associated with using rated SEER to anticipate seasonal energy efficiency in California residential applications is from approximately +22% (in milder climates) to -30% (in warmer climates) for single speed equipment and from +25% to -33% for two-speed units.
 This overall bias was partitioned into the following effects. - Climate effects: The climate profile assumed in the SEER rating process is a poor match for most of the California climates.
-As a result, climate effects provide the largest source of bias in the reliability of rated SEER in California residential applications, approximately $\pm 10\%$ to $\pm 20\%$ or half to two-thirds of the total bias.
-Tabular correction factors were developed that were able to significantly reducing error in both SEER and EER, to approximately $\pm 6\%$ or 7%. - \circ Building effects: The cooling load distribution and resulting mid-load temperature (82°F) assumed in the SEER rating process is poorly suited for California residential applications.
-As a result, building effects (i.e., typical variation found amongst California single-family residences) provide the second largest source of compromise in the reliability of rated SEER in California residential applications, approximately ±7%, or one-fourth to one-fifth of the total bias. - System effects: One of the most fundamental assumptions implicit in the SEER process is that system efficiency varies linearly with outdoor condenser temperature.
-This study found that for residential applications, this is largely true, however, effects due to non-linearity in system sensitivity to condenser temperatures plus other system effects such as cycling degradation and lower wet-bulb for coil entering conditions combined to provide the third largest source of compromise in the reliability of rated SEER in California residential applications, approximately $\pm 5\%$, or one-one-fifth to one-sixth of the total bias.
-The impact of low wet-bulb entering coil conditions was not closely examined by this study and its impact is confounded with climate effects reported above. - In non-residential applications in California, climate effects account for the smallest inaccuracy of the SEER and EER ratings.
-Significant sources of error in using SEER or EER in non-residential applications require additional investigation to more fully understand.
-The major sources of error include the following: - o Building effects: Non-residential buildings tend to have much greater variation in internal load and solar load, significantly compromising the implicit relation SEER assumes between cooling load and outdoor temperature.
+As a result, climate effects provide the largest source of bias in the reliability of rated SEER in California residential applications, approximately $\pm 15\%$ to $\pm 27\%$ or one-half to two-third of the total bias.
+Dryer conditions in the state will lead to a 5% to 10% reduction of seasonal cooling efficiency across all climate zones.
+Tabular correction factors were developed that were able to significantly reduce error in SEER to approximately $\pm 7\%$ for singlespeed units and $\pm 9\%$ for two-speed units. - $\circ$ Building effects: The cooling load distribution and resulting mid-load temperature assumed in the SEER rating process (82°F) is poorly suited for California residential applications.
+As a result, building effects (i.e., typical variation found among California single-family residences) provide the second largest source of compromise in the reliability of rated SEER in California residential applications, approximately $\pm 7\%$ , or one-fourth to one-fifth of the total bias. - System effects: Differences between HVAC systems not accounted for in the SEER ratings process combined to provide the third largest source of compromise in the reliability of rated SEER, approximately $\pm 5\%$ , or $^{1}/{5}$ to $^{1}/{4}$ of the total bias.
+These differences include the effects of outdoor temperature and indoor coil conditions on capacity, impact of cooling efficiency on coil entering conditions, and the units' sensible cooling capacity. - This study demonstrates that significant variation in annual cooling efficiency exists amongst equally rated cooling equipment (using only rated SEER as an indicator of cooling efficiency).
+To assure savings, one may require a two-SEER point upgrade from the 13 SEER code minimum and two-to-four points if considering an upgrade from a unit that exceeds the minimum.

-- System effects: In non-residential buildings, public health codes require indoor fans to run continuously to provide needed ventilation during occupied hours; thus, indoor fan energy becomes a significant portion of the total HVAC system energy, especially in milder climates.
-The SEER rating process assumes the indoor fan cycles with the condensing unit compressor and fan. - This study demonstrates that significant variation in annual cooling efficiency exists amongst equally rated cooling equipment (using only SEER as an indicator of cooling efficiency).
 In November of 2002, ARI decided to no longer include EER in its equipment performance listings of SEER-rated equipment.
 Having at least two ratings points, i.e., SEER and EER, is critical to the energy efficiency industry in California.